arnabs542/interviewpractice/dynamic-programming/pick-up-coins-for-maximum-gain.md

 ##### Dynamic Programming

 It's important to note that a greedy approach will not work for this problem.
 Suppose the coins are \[5, 25, 10, 1\].
 If the first player chooses 5, the second player will choose 25, and thus win.
 The first player needs to choose 1 in order to force the second player to expose the 25, and thus lose the game.
+The fundamental problem with the greedy approach is that it doesn't consider the opportunities created for the second player.

-This leads to a key insight - we can reframe the problem as maximizing the difference between the two final scores.
+This leads to a key insight - the first player needs to balance selecting high coins with minimizing the coins available to the second player.

 ```js
 def maximum_revenue(coins):